cywang90/modXTFinishers/XTFinishers README.txt

 USAGE
 -----

-All user-modifiable config options are located in file:
+All user-modifiable config options for the modules included in this mod release are located in files:

-	modXTFinishers\content\scripts\local\xtFinishersParams.ws
+	modXTFinishers\content\scripts\local\xtFinishersDefaultParams.ws
+	modXTFinishers\content\scripts\local\xtFinishersCustomSlowdownParams.ws

 Descriptions of what the individual settings do can be found in the comments in the code.